ekazukii/ekagine/README.md

 stack.
 The code base is organized for experimentation and includes the same core techniques used by contemporary tournament engines.

+The engine is not yet tested or ranked on ccrl, but I estimate it to be more or less 2800 elo

 If you already have a lichess account, you can challenge it online at:
 <https://lichess.org/@/ekagine>.